What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

 1

-Identify the longest continuous carbon chain in the given structure.
-The structure shows a straight chain of five carbon atoms connected sequentially: CH\_3-CH\_2-CH\_2-CH\_2-CH\_3.

-Count the number of carbon atoms in this longest chain.
-Here, there are 5 carbon atoms in a row.
+Identify the molecular formula of the compound by counting the number of carbon atoms in the chain.
+The structure given is CH\3-CH\2-CH\2-CH\3, which has 4 carbon atoms connected in a straight chain.

-Recall the IUPAC nomenclature for alkanes based on the number of carbons: 1 carbon is methane, 2 is ethane, 3 is propane, 4 is butane, 5 is pentane, and 6 is hexane.

-Since the chain has 5 carbons and no branches or functional groups, the compound is a straight-chain alkane named 'pentane'.
+Since the compound has 4 carbon atoms, the correct prefix is 'but-'.
+The suffix for alkanes (saturated hydrocarbons) is '-ane'.

+Combine the prefix and suffix to form the name: 'but' + 'ane' = 'butane'.

 Watch next